HOLISTIC HEALTH

 In what way can a Coach help a Client?

-A coach might help a client with,
+A coach can help a client with,

-Nutrition and diet.
+• Nutrition and Diet.

 What are the benefits of Coaching?